Gankra/abi-cafe/kdl-script/README.md

 Reference types may appear in other composite types, indicating that the caller is responsible for allocating variables for each one and then storing pointers to them in the composite type.

-When used in the outputs of a function, a reference type is sugar for an out-param that the caller is responsible for allocating and the callee is responsible for initializing.
+> Currently theoretical and probably will never be implemented: When used in the outputs of a function, a reference type is sugar for an out-param that the caller is responsible for allocating and the callee is responsible for initializing.
 Out-params should appear after all normal inputs but before varargs.

-TODO: think through if the caller has any need to initialize an out-param (Currently irrelevant as we only suppport POD)

-TODO: think through what it means to have an out-param of `[&u32; 4]`!
-(We should conservatively reject it for now.)